 When making naturally cultured vegetables, fruits or condiments, recipes will often call for a variety of ingredients including salt, whey and salt, or even just a freeze-dried culture.
 How do you choose the best culturing medium for your project?

-Purpose of Salt and Other Ingredients for Fermentation
+Purpose of Salt and Starter Cultures

 Using some form of bacterial starter is said to speed up the vegetable fermentation process.
 While we recommend a salt-only ferment for vegetables, the following may be added in addition to salt, if desired.